 Of the 150 Fortune 500 companies that the National Safety Council contacted in 2011 regarding their cell phone policies, only 20% had a full ban in place.
 Oil companies like Shell led the charge on this front, being among the first to ban both handheld and hands-free cell phone use while driving.

 Although using a cell phone hands-free is safer than handheld, companies such as Cargill restrict their employees’ use of devices in the car completely.
-In a 2017 statement, the company introduced their enhanced Safe Driving Policy:
+In a 2017 statement, the company introduced its enhanced Safe Driving Policy:

 “It puts a total ban on using mobile phones for company business while driving, whether in a personal vehicle or a Cargill-owned vehicle.
 The ban also applies to hands-free devices, as more than 30 studies have found hands-free options pose significant risks as well, because they don’t eliminate mental distractions.”